Buckingham Palace: Mid–20th century to present day

 The palace, like Windsor Castle, is owned by the reigning monarch in right of the Crown.
 Occupied royal palaces are not part of the Crown Estate, nor are they the monarch's personal property, unlike Sandringham House and Balmoral Castle.
 The Government of the United Kingdom is responsible for maintaining the palace in exchange for the profits made by the Crown Estate.
 In 2015, the State Dining Room was closed for a year and a half because its ceiling had become potentially dangerous.
 A 10-year schedule of maintenance work, including new plumbing, wiring, boilers and radiators, and the installation of solar panels on the roof, has been estimated to cost £369 million and was approved by the prime minister in November 2016.
 It will be funded by a temporary increase in the Sovereign Grant paid from the income of the Crown Estate and is intended to extend the building's working life by at least 50 years.
 In 2017, the House of Commons backed funding for the project by 464 votes to 56.

 Buckingham Palace is a symbol and home of the British monarchy, an art gallery and a tourist attraction.
 Behind the gilded railings and gates that were completed by the Bromsgrove Guild in 1911, lies Webb's famous façade, which was described in a book published by the Royal Collection Trust as looking "like everybody's idea of a palace".
-It has not only been a weekday home of Elizabeth II and Prince Philip but is also the London residence of the Duke of York and the Duke and Duchess of Edinburgh.
+It has not only been a weekday home of Elizabeth II and Prince Philip but was also the London residence and office of the Duke of York until 2023.
+Prince Edward, Duke of Edinburgh and Sophie, Duchess of Edinburgh continue to have a private apartment in the palace for use when they are in London.
 The palace also houses their offices, as well as those of the Princess Royal and Princess Alexandra, and is the workplace of more than 800 people.
-Charles III lives at Clarence House while restoration work continues, although he conducts official business at Buckingham Palace, including weekly meetings with the Prime Minister.
+Charles III and Queen Camilla live at Clarence House while restoration work continues, although they conduct official business at Buckingham Palace, the monarch's administrative headquarters, including audiences and receptions.
 Every year, some 50,000 invited guests are entertained at garden parties, receptions, audiences and banquets.
 Three garden parties are held in the summer, usually in July.
 The forecourt of Buckingham Palace is used for the Changing of the Guard, a major ceremony and tourist attraction (daily from April to July; every other day in other months).